 Some see a connection between the scroll of Menas and the Bible carried by Jesus.
 The Son of God carries the Word, Menas a scroll.
 Whereas the one is responsible for the whole story of God’s dealings with humankind, the other only has to fulfil his own ‘role’.
 You could say that the biography of Menas is a new chapter.
 His story belongs to the big story of God’s dealings with people.
 Jesus pushes Menas lovingly to the foreground, but he does more.
 By standing next to Menas, he lovingly encourages me also to be a living letter, to write my story page by page.
 Because everyone has a story that is worth reading.

-Reproduced with permission from Lazarus, click here, translated by Alida Sewell.
+Reproduced with permission from Lazarus, translated by Alida Sewell.

 Coptic Friendship Icon, 7th century, Egypt.

 Corjan Matsinger is a Dutch religious trendwatcher at Young & holy, youth worker, theologian, speaker, trainer and author.
-For Lazarus Corjan has also written blogs about music.
 He is married to Anneke and father of four children.